-One of the things that we have learned at Connectmedica is that the most efficient and beneficial communication with physicians is based on the relationship.
+One of the things that we have learned at Connectmedica is that the most efficient and beneficial communication is based on the relationship with HCPs.

 Physicians are overwhelmed with the number of messages they receive, so the proper context matters.
 Physicians need to understand why they are receiving the message.
 So they need to know what the context is, why is the message sent to them.